When you think of a squirrel, what strikes your mind?

 How to trap and Get rid of them for good?

-Well, your answer might be yes if you have squirrel problem in your attic.
+Well, your answer might be yes if you have squirrel problem in your yard or attic.

 But for most people out there these little critters are among the most loved animals in the wildlife world, right!

 It’s hard to believe these friendly animals can cause damages to your property?

 Yes…..
 Despite being cute and adorable, squirrels can cause great damage to both the interior as well as the exterior of your home.
 They can damage your attics by chewing wires, and rip up insulation and can also damage trees in your yard by building their nests, gnawing on, eating the bark etc.

 At times, you might be surprised to know that your homeowner insurance policy too may not cover you for any damage caused by these adorable, friendly yet destructive creatures!

 The most frequently asked question is how to control squirrels, and get rid of them permanently.
 The more logical answer around is “Trapping”.
 This method involves placing squirrel trap or a cage into the opening that the squirrel uses to enter the house and seal all the other opening.
 When the alternative passages are closed, the squirrel has no other way, and they will be forced to enter the cage.
 For effective results, you can put some sunflower seeds or any other food.

 As this is the best way to get rid of squirrels in the yard, there are different types of trap cages available in the 2017 market.
 These are:

 Video below shows you instructions for operating a cage trap:

 Video below shows you how one-way trap works: